JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

   * https://subscribepage.io/listy#

+I have been kind of trapped within SSGs to create cool websites as per a vibe coded version of what other real web devs have put together first.

+But for simple link/bento/landing pages...just goahead and vibe code it from scratch via NextJS 'with a modern UI'.

-You wont probably need [session recording](https://jalcocert.github.io/JAlcocerT/how-to-record-web-sessions/) for such sites.
+Then, you wont probably need [session recording](https://jalcocert.github.io/JAlcocerT/how-to-record-web-sessions/) for such sites.

-But after the mandatory **web validation**:
+But you will want to validate the **web performance**:

 ```sh
 #sudo apt-get install dnsutils -y #dns resolution